interarticle/connect-proxy/Readme.md

    - Redirecting to `'/'`:
 .

 It does so by replacing properties of the req object with values taken from special headers containing the originating IP address and the host name that was originally accessed.
-Most proxies send these kind of headers, usually its `'x-forwarded-for'` and `'x-forwarded-host'` .
+Most proxies send these kind of headers, usually `x-forwarded-for` and `x-forwarded-host` .
 These headers can be comma separated lists in case of multiple proxies, with the left-most being the originating value.

 Docs: [apache](http://httpd.apache.org/docs/2.3/mod/mod_proxy.html#x-headers), [nginx](http://wiki.nginx.org/HttpProxyModule), [squid](http://www.squid-cache.org/Doc/config/forwarded_for/)